eemilhaa/thesis/README.md

 ![workflow](https://github.com/eemilhaa/thesis/actions/workflows/build.yml/badge.svg)

-> :warning: Note that everything is very unfinished and things will change constantly

 # thesis (WIP)
 This is the LaTeX source of my thesis.
+Note that everything is very unfinished and things will change constantly.

 ## Get the latest PDF
 A PDF file with the latest changes is always available for download.
 You can find it in the [releases](https://github.com/eemilhaa/thesis/releases) (`main.pdf` under `Assets`).
 A new version is built and released automatically on every push.
-This is done with a github action.
+This is done with github actions.

 ## Build the document locally
 Below are two approaches for local LaTeX development.